Authorization Application Review and Approval Policies

 • Review/Approval Chain: HP, RSO, RSCR.

-• Change: Authorization amendment issued and RSC periodically updated.
+• Change: Amendment issued and RSC is updated at next meeting.

-• Types: Use area addition; minor change in plan for investigation and authorization-specific radiation safety procedures; minor change in radioactive material use rate and waste disposal; minor change of special conditions; renewal application without change, or with reduction or removal of isotope, or with change of use area; temporary transfer of authorization.
+• Types: Use area addition; minor change in plan for investigation and authorization-specific radiation safety procedures; minor change in radioactive material use rate and waste disposal; minor change of special conditions; renewal application; reduction or removal of radionuclides; change of use area; addition of radionuclide which is the same or a lower hazard class than currently approved.

 INTERIM CHANGES

-• Request: Authorization application submitted by AU; interim approval may be requested.
+• Request: Application submitted by PI; interim approval may be requested.

 • Review/Approval Chain: HP, RSO, RSCR, RSC.

-• Change: Interim authorization amendment issued following approval by RSCR (if requested) and final authorization amendment issued following approval by RSC.
+• Change: Interim amendment issued following approval by RSCR (if requested) and final amendment issued following approval by RSC.

-• Types: Increase in possession limit or type of isotope which is not a higher hazard class or inspection class; new AU (interim approval issued for less than or equal to 1 mCi per isotope); renewal with isotope increase or addition.
+• Types: Increase in possession limit or type of radionuclide which is not a higher hazard class or inspection class; new PI/AU (interim approval issued for less than or equal to 1 mCi per radionuclide); renewal with radionuclide increase or addition.

 MAJOR CHANGES